Collectively optimal routing for congested traffic limited by link capacity: I. Introduction

-Choosing the best route for driving home from work is a task that many of us face everyday.
+What are the best routes for us to use for driving home tonight in rush hour traffic?
+Choosing the best route is a task that many of us face everyday.
 Knowing the best choice is also important to urban planners who design city transportation networks.
-To answer this, and other important questions, a vast amount of research has been devoted in recent years to the analysis and optimization of transport on complex networks~\cite{BarabScience, Guimera, NewmanSIAM, Helbing, TB, Catanzaro, EcheniquePRE, EcheniqueEPL, Korniss, OurPRE2, YanPRE, OurPRE1, Sreenivasan, OurChaos, OurEPL, Woolf, TKBHK, Barthelemy, Krause-last, Danon, Piontti, Barrat}.
+To answer this, and other important questions, a vast amount of research has been devoted in recent years to the analysis and optimization of transport on complex networks~\cite{BarabScience, Guimera, NewmanSIAM, Helbing, TB, Catanzaro, EcheniquePRE, EcheniqueEPL, Korniss, OurPRE2, YanPRE, OurPRE1, Sreenivasan, OurChaos, OurEPL, Woolf, TKBHK, Barthelemy, Krause-last, Danon, Piontti, Barrat, Motter, Helbing-diagram}.
 If we would collectively choose to use the best routes, then the traffic congestion and our commute times could be reduced.

 When traveling in a city, the best route to use is presumably the one that takes the least time to go from origin to destination.
 If there is little or no traffic, this route is simply the so-called shortest-path route.
 On the complex network that describes the city's streets, the shortest-path route is defined as the path for which the sum of the weights of each of the links along the path is minimal.
 The weight of a link can be defined as the time it takes to travel from one end of the link to the other when traffic is light.
 Generally, these weights are inversely related to the transport capacities of the links (streets that can handle a lot of traffic are traveled faster).
 On the other hand, when traffic is heavy some links may become congested, and then the quickest route to the destination may be a longer one involving smaller capacity links.
 It is not obvious, however, exactly at what level of congestion the use of alternative routes becomes advantageous, or how much the improvements in network transport capacity and average travel time amount to.
-In this paper we present methods to help answer these important questions and demonstrate their effectiveness within the framework of a simple model that captures the most important characteristics of urban street networks.
+The optimal transport routes that we find is the {\it collective optimum} that occurs if everyone uses the best routes for collective results.
+As such, it describes an important limit of collective behavior.
+This contrasts with the goal of many traffic studies that seek to optimize results individually through a learning process within the framework of evolutionary game theory~\cite{Helbing}.